 Range of Conduct Outcomes

 The following list describes University outcomes that may be administered as a result of violating the WKU Student Code of Conduct.
-Judicial Actions may be imposed only after a conference at which the student has had the opportunity to review alleged violations, review any evidence, and respond.
+Outcomes may be imposed only after the student has been given the opportunity to review alleged violations, review any evidence and respond to the allegations.
+Should the student wish to not participate in a conference, the conference and resulting outcomes may be administered in absentia.

 Preponderance is the standard of proof used in conduct meetings and formal student conferences.
 For a student to be found responsible for a violation, the information must indicate that it is more likely than not that the violation occurred.
 This is very different from the criminal court system.